Admission Requirements

 Step 2: Eligible applications move to the screening committee (3 scientist/supervisor members) who thoroughly review the applications and select those who are best qualified for the program.

-Admission will be based on an evaluation by a Roskamp Institute committee and the Open University.
+Admission will be based on an evaluation by a Roskamp Institute committee.
 The Admission process will weigh many factors including the applicant’s scholastic record, prior performance in laboratory research, letters of recommendation, statement of purpose, and ultimately personal interviews.
-Successful candidates will be registered with The Open University in the United Kingdom.
+Successful candidates will be accepted into the program.

 Mechanism of CD40 signaling to APP metabolism and tau CD40, a member of the tumor necrosis factor receptor superfamily, and its cognate ligand CD40L, play a significant central nervous system role in the development of Alzheimer’s disease (AD).
 We have shown that pharmacological or genetic interruption of the CD40/CD40L interaction results in the mitigation of AD-like pathology in vivo in transgenic AD mouse models, evident by a drastic reduction of soluble and insoluble amyloid-beta (A’), and an accompanying decrease in inflammation and tau protein hyper-phosphorylation (an additional pathological hallmark of AD).
 To date, most CD40/CD40L signaling has been attributed to the involvement of TRAFs binding to the cytoplasmic domain of CD40.
 However, our results suggest that CD40/CD40L-induced production of A’ can be independent of TRAF dependent signaling.
 In addition, we show that CD40 ligation triggers internalization of APP, and that internalization by endocytosis is associated with increased A’ production.
 The current project goal is to understand the connection between CD40 signaling and the overall pathogenesis of AD by i) investigating the TRAF independent mechanisms linking CD40 internalization to amyloidogenic APP processing; ii) determining which kinases mediate constitutive CD40 signaling of tau phosphorylation and which ones mediate hyperphosphorylation in the brains of the AD mouse model.